skukla/vm-from-scratch/README.md

 2. Get the IP address of the machine from the Message of the Day (MoTD)
 3. Use ssh to tunnel in using your terminal application: `ssh magento@<YOUR_IP_HERE>`

+Note: If you clear your screen and want to recall the MoTD, use: `cat /var/run/motd.dynamic`.

+<a id="setting-the-hostname"></a>
+### Setting the Hostname
+Next, we'll set a new hostname for the VM.
+Since our initial url will be `luma.com`, let's use that as our hostname, too.
+Once the hostname is changed, we also need to update our entry in the machine's `etc/hosts` file.
+We'll use the VIM text editor to do this with the following commands:

+1. `sudo hostnamectl set-hostname luma.com`
+2. `sudo vim /etc/hosts`
+3. Use `Shift + A` to move to the end of the line and switch to *Insert* mode
+4. Press `tab` and type `luma.com`
+5. Press `Esc` to exit *Insert* mode
+6. Press `x` and then `Enter` to save the changes

+Once those changes are saved, reboot the machine.
+Once the machine boots and loads the login prompt, you'll notice it now says `luma login` instead of `localhost login` which indicates our changes have taken effect.

+<a id="adding-the-magento-qa-server-to-the-hosts-file"></a>
+#### Adding the Magento QA Server to the Hosts File
+In order to stay ahead of the development curve, the Solutions Innovation team often pulls pre-release cod via the Magento QA server.
+We can do the same using an ssh tunnel and one of our cloud projects as a proxy.
+The Magento VM CLI takes care of most of this for us, but we do need to make one change to ensure it can happen.

+1. `sudo vim /etc/hosts`
+3. Use `Shift + A` to move to the end of the line and switch to *Insert* mode
+3. Enter: `127.0.0.1 connect20-qa04.magedevteam.com`
+4. Press `Esc` to exit *Insert* mode
+5. Press `x` and then `Enter` to save the changes

 <a id="uninstalling-cloud-init"></a>
 ### Uninstalling Cloud-Init